-Project Design: The OAC has contracted with NPC Research and CRSmith Consulting to perform evaluation-related activities relative to the WoW grant funding.
-The work has two components:
+Project Design: The OAC contracted with NPC Research and CRSmith Consulting to perform evaluation-related activities relative to the WoW grant funding.
+The work had two components:

 - Provide individualized technical assistance to WoW grant recipients.
-Each grantee organization is provided direct technical assistance, designed to meet their individual needs and help build internal evaluation capacity.
-This consultation addresses topics such as developing a program logic model, clarifying program outcomes and identifying appropriate means of measuring them, establishing data collection and management protocols, and planning for data usage.
+Each grantee organization was provided direct technical assistance, designed to meet their individual needs and help build internal evaluation capacity.
+This consultation addressed topics such as developing a program logic model, clarifying program outcomes and identifying appropriate means of measuring them, establishing data collection and management protocols, and planning for data usage.

 - Design and perform a cross-site evaluation.
-The goal of the cross-site evaluation is to explore the impact of WoW grants on students across all the multiple grantee organizations and their varied programs and student populations.
+The goal of the cross-site evaluation was to explore the impact of WoW grants on students across all the multiple grantee organizations and their varied programs and student populations.
 NPC identified common outcomes and metrics across the grantee programs that align with the OAC’s funding goals and the State’s 40-40-20 goal and developed a standardized survey instrument and data collection protocol to be implemented across all of the grantees.
-NPC will collect, manage, and analyze these data to assess the impact of WoW funding in the arts for underserved student populations.
+NPC collected, managed, and analyzed these data to assess the impact of WoW funding in the arts for underserved student populations.